 Office of Communications | 213-765-1388 | firstname.lastname@example.org

-The State Bar of California has seized the unauthorized law practice of a Los Angeles woman who scammed dozens of immigrants by posing as an attorney who could help them obtain legal residency.
+The State Bar of California has seized the unauthorized law practice of a South El Monte woman who victimized immigrants by claiming that she could help them with their immigration matters.

 On June 16, the State Bar of California issued an open letter to the legal community about equality and inclusion.